CenturyLinkCloud/PublicKB/Support/backup-service-changes-faq.md

 ### What is the Simple Backup Service?

-The [Simple Backup Service](https://www.ctl.io/simple-backup-service/) is a new product that performs scheduled backups of data from your servers and stores them in secure object storage for customized retention periods.
+The [Simple Backup Service](https://www.ctl.io/simple-backup-service/) is a new product that performs regular backups of data from your servers and stores them in secure object storage for customized retention periods.
 Users can configure and manage backup policies (frequency, retention, and paths) via the Control Portal.
 The details and reports of the backups can be viewed via the Control Portal as well.

 In addition, users can initiate a restore of files and folders from a given point in time.